hegdedarsh/drupal-setup/README.md

 kubectl expose deployment deployment-name --type=NodePort --name=deployment-name-service

-Change the deployment name and deployment service
+Change the deployment name and deployment service.Also the type could be NodePort or ClusterIP or Loadbalancer.